Kurama (YuYu Hakusho): Creation

 As the YuYu Hakusho transitioned from a comedy to a fighting series, Togashi expressed pressure when incorporating Kurama and Hiei as main characters.
 For the Four Holy Beasts story arc, Togashi made four enemies on impulse, but the only humans were Yusuke and Kuwabara.
 When it became clear that they were not strong enough to take on two demons each, Hiei and Kurama appeared on the scene, making their introductions as protagonists.
 There were also many instances where Togashi would create nearly entire manuscripts by himself, such as the battle between Kurama and Karasu.
 Mari Kitayama finds Kurama to be the easiest of the main characters to design due to his well-proportioned features.

+In the Tagalog anime dub (titled Ghost Fighter), released in the Philippines, the character is initially named Denise because the people creating the dub believed the character was female.
+At the time, the internet was not yet widely available in the country, and so the crew received limited information to work with.
+When later episodes revealed to the crew that the character was male, the crew introduced an explanation.
+The dub explains that the character's real name is Dennis, and that Denise is a cover name.
+The dub establishes that the character is actually male, and pretends to be female.